TZstatsADS/Fall2018-Proj3-Sec2-grp11/README.md

 + Nannan Wang: Write and run the baseline code
 + Rui Zhang: Write and run the baseline code
 + Xinwei Feng: Make presentation slides; Assist baseline code and write readme
-+ Tao Han: Write and run the improve part
++ Tao Han: Write and run the improvement part

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.

 ```